Coaxial Surge Protection Overview

 Quarter Wave DC Blocked Protection is an active band pass filter.
 It has no active components.
 Rather the body and corresponding stub are tuned to one quarter of the desired wave length.
 This allows only a specific frequency band to pass through the unit.
 Since lightning operates only on a very small spectrum, from a few hundred kHz to a few MHz, it and all other frequency's are short-circuited to ground.
 The PRC technology can be selected for a very narrow band or wide band depending on the application.
 The only limitation for surge current is the associated connector type.
 Typically, a 7/16 Din connector can handle 100kA 8/20us while an N-type connector can handle up to 50kA 8/20us.

-Selecting a Coaxial Surge Protector
+Parameters for Selecting a Coaxial Surge Protector

 The information required to properly select a surge protector for your application is the following: